 During winter, does the air in your home feel like something out of the desert?
 Dry?
 Scratchy?
 Sharp?
 Well, you’re not the only one to experience that in the Orange area.
 Our HVAC experts have heard of similar problems before.
 And, quite often, the problem is a lack of humidity.
 That’s where central humidifiers come in.

 A whole-house humidifier works with your HVAC system to deliver moisture throughout your home.
 With the exception of steam, they all operate off of the same basic principles.
 When your humidifier is turned on, water accumulates inside of an internal tray or evaporator pad.
 Air is then passed over these trays to gather moisture.
 It is then pushed into your home’s ductwork for distribution.
 This lowers the dryness of your air.
 A discussion of the benefits of central humidifiers and a quick breakdown of some major types follows.

 People can often tell when their furnace or air conditioner is in need of repair.
-But humidity issues, including too little humidity, are much more difficult too spot.
-But the symptoms are there; you just need to know what they are.
+But humidity issues, including too much humidity, are much more difficult to spot.
+Fortunately, the symptoms are there; you just need to know what they are.
 Here are the most common symptoms that your air could use some extra moisture:

 Fortunately, if you live in Orange, our indoor air quality experts are just a phone call away.

 Installing a whole-house or furnace-mounted humidifier provides the following benefits:

 There are three different types of humidifiers typically seen in residential homes.
 Which is right for you depends on a mixture of square footage, HVAC setup, and budget.